m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

 (Note also a slight change as I replaced the custom `BuilderHelper` type with standard `State`).

+Similarly, the `info` function can return an `Ansi` value rather than doing an uncontrolled `println`.

 ## Unpicking the main loop